WDI-SEA/react-development-course-materials/README.md

 1. There are optionally short, ten question quizzes after each repo.
 These are linked in the `normal-schedule.md` and `flipped-classroom-schedule.md`.
 The quiz questions and links are in the `quizzes` folder.
   - These are not referenced in anything student facing and can optionally be assigned at your discretion.
   - **Note:** The review guides are linked at the end of the quizzes.
 2. There are optionally review guides for a student to quickly reference in the future.
-These are located in [this repo](https://git.generalassemb.ly/education-product/react-review-guides/).
+These are located in [the `react-review-guides` repo](../../../react-review-guides/).
   - These are not referenced in anything student facing and can optionally be shared at your discretion.

 ## Solution Locations
-- All solutions to exercises, codealongs, and projects are located in this [repo](https://git.generalassemb.ly/education-product/React-Exercise-Solutions).
+- All solutions to exercises, codealongs, and projects are located in the `React-Exercise-Solutions` [repo](../../../React-Exercise-Solutions).
   - Please note: this is a public repo.
 You can point students to it.
 - This repo also contains the project prompts and starter code.
   - The projects build off one another, so the starter code is for your reference.